-The law says a child is exempt once he or she graduates from high school.
-But Wisconsin's courts have not ruled on whether this would apply to a homeschooled student.
+The law says a child is exempt from compulsory attendance once he or she graduates from high school.
+Wisconsin's courts have not ruled on whether this would apply to a homeschooled student.

 If you want to start homeschooling during the school year and your child is currently enrolled in a public or private school, HSLDA recommends that you formally withdraw your child from that school.
 If you are going to start homeschooling after the school year is over, and your child is considered enrolled for the following year, we recommend that you withdraw your child before the next school year begins, so that the school does not mark your child as absent or truant.